|

 This line is labeled Start.
 Since the

-case insensitive though, the label is equal to any form
+language is case insensitive though, the label is equal

 Output Pattern